jgalazm/browni/README.md

 # Local development environment

 A 'docker-compose.yml' is provided with two services `nami` and `local-server`.
-The `nami` service opens a container whose image, once built, contains an updated-from-source build of the library.
-This build is created with rollup and stored in a docker volume called `build-volume` which is shared with the `local-server`.
+The `nami` service opens a container whose contains the `node_modules` dependencies and its `CMD` builds the bundle.
+This build is created with rollup and stored direcly into the host folder which is shared with the `local-server`.
 This `local-server` is a python simple http server that will enable properly loading this built file.